xmatters/xm-labs-xMatters-Post-Daily-On-Call-to-Chat-Ops/README.md

 # How it works

+A scheduled xMatters event will triggers a Flow that posts to a chat ops tool.
+The Flow gets the primary on-call resource from a Pipe separated list of groups set as a constant.
+The Flow step creates a string containing the primary on-call for each group in the constant.
+This is posted as a message to a predefined chat-ops channel.

+__Basic Configuration Steps__:

 1. Import the xMatters Workflow.
 2. Set xMatters Constant for __Groups__.
 3. Configure chat ops tool endpoint.